taviso/hotcorner/README.md

-# Tiny Hot Corners for Windows
+# Tiny Hot Corners for Windows 10

 In GNOME 3 whenever you move the mouse to the top left corner, GNOME switches to the activities view, it looks like this:

  ![Gnome Activities](https://www.gnome.org/wp-content/uploads/2016/03/window-selection-3.20-420x236.png)

-Whenever I'm using Windows, I always forget that this doesn't work.
+Whenever I'm using Windows 10, I always forget that this doesn't work.
 Bleh.

 I searched around for existing solutions, and wasn't happy with anything I could find.